 What is a brand promise?

 A promise is the simplest message, stated in one or two lines about the value your brand promises to deliver.A brand promise is actually a concise version of your brand value proposition.
 Click To Tweet

 There may be 2 ways of stating the brand promise:

 1. A complete positioning statement in one or two lines.

-A complete positioning statement should include the basic value proposition: the brand features, and the benefit that the customer can get by using the brand.
-Sometimes it can also include the target audience or the credibility.
+A complete positioning statement should include the basic value proposition: the brand features and the benefit that the customer can get by using the brand.
+Sometimes it can also include the target audience or credibility.